Gazaris/py-ai/questions/README.md

 Neurons of one layer connect only to neurons of the immediately preceding and immediately following layers.
 ```

 After launch the user will be prompted to enter a question about some information in the corpus and AI will try to find the most related answer in the corpus documents.
+Note that after launch the AI can not output anything for some time, that's because it needs time to read all of the corpus documents.